bazelbuild/continuous-integration/buildkite/README.md

 runs your targets with all incompatible flags that will be flipped in the next major Bazel release and prints detailed information about which flags need to be migrated.

-You can enable this feature by adding the following code to the top of the pipeline configuration:
+You can enable this feature by adding the following code to the top of the pipeline steps in Buildkite at https://buildkite.com/bazel/YOUR_PIPELINE_SLUG/settings, **not** in the pipeline configuration yaml file:

 ```yaml
 ---